chiteroman/Reprogram-TEE-on-Qualcomm-devices/README.md

 If opening [Key Attestation Demo](https://github.com/vvb2060/KeyAttestation) does not give you any error, do **NOT** follow this guide.

-If you want to pass the Strong verdict from Play Integrity you could, but that is not the purpose of this guide and I will **NOT** provide instructions for that.
+This guide will **NOT** provide instructions for passing Strong verdict.

 ## WARNINGS: